You Work Full-Time and Your Baby Is Fine (here's why, and how to make it even better)

 It's 5:47 AM.
-Your alarm goes off in 13 minutes, but your baby is stirring.
-As you calculate whether you can squeeze in a shower before the morning chaos begins, a familiar guilt creeps in: "Am I doing enough for my baby's development?"
-Between conference calls, daycare drop-offs, and the perpetual juggle of work and family, you wonder if those Instagram parents doing elaborate sensory activities have something you don't—namely, time.
+Your alarm goes off in 13 minutes, but your baby is already stirring.
+And you're lying there doing math -- can I shower before everything starts?
+Between conference calls, daycare drop-offs, and the constant juggle of work and family, you wonder if those Instagram parents doing elaborate sensory activities have something you don't.
+Namely, time.

 Mom exercising with baby at home

-A landmark study published in the Journal of Marriage and Family analyzed time diaries from 7,655 children and found something revolutionary: the amount of time mothers spent with children aged 3-11 had no significant relationship with their behavioral, emotional, or academic outcomes.
-For adolescents, only engaged family time mattered—and the threshold was surprisingly low at just 6 hours per week.
+That same Journal of Marriage and Family study -- 7,655 kids, time diaries, the whole thing -- found that the amount of time mothers spent with children aged 3-11 had zero relationship with behavioral, emotional, or academic outcomes.
+For adolescents, only engaged family time mattered.
+And the threshold was just 6 hours per week.

 Baby Movement Guide background